ruanyf/react-babel-webpack-boilerplate/README.md

 ## Features

-- Equip with React 0.14, ES6 & Babel 6
+- Equip with React, ES6 & Babel 6
-- Lint with ESlint and Airbnb's .eslintrc
+- Lint with ESlint and Airbnb's style sheet.
 - Build with Webpack
 - Support [hot module replacement](https://webpack.github.io/docs/hot-module-replacement.html)
 - Auto Open a new browser tab when Webpack loads, and reload the page when you modified the code